4. Motion in 2D and 3D#

 The Math

-The magnitude of the velocity at impact is
+Taking the magnitude of the velocity vector gives the impact speed

 The Conclusion